faseeh-22/Project1/README.md

 {"exportedCount":21,"missingRefCount":0,"missingReferences":[]}

-5) Now create Repository on github e.g "Project1" and push all these files (Jenkinsfile, dashboard.ndjson, domain_file, final1.sh) on github.
+**5)** Now create Repository on github e.g "Project1" and push all these files (Jenkinsfile, dashboard.ndjson, domain_file, final1.sh) on github.

-6) Now create a jenkins pipeline SCM named e.g "OS" and give your github credentials, filename, branch, repo URL.
+**6)** Now create a jenkins pipeline SCM named e.g "OS" and give your github credentials, filename, branch, repo URL.

-7) Save the pipeline and run it.
+**7)** Save the pipeline and run it.
 You will see that a new file with changes is created and moved to your desired directory.

-NOTE: These all 4 files should be on github (must) and not needed on Laptop or local machine.
+NOTE: These all 4 files should be on github (must) and these files are not needed on Laptop or local machine.